rose-collectionservices/collection-services-manual/12-WORKPLACE AND ENVIRONMENT/readme.md

 	 * Student attendance policy
 	 * Collection Services policy and procedure manual
 * Professional readings [for manuscript and archival processing assistants only]:
 	 * Roe, Kathleen D., Arranging and Describing Archives and Manuscripts, Society of American Archivists, 2005.
-Chapters 1, 2 and 4
+Chapters 1, 2 and 4.
 	 * O'Toole, James M. and Richard Cox, Understanding Archives and Manuscripts, Society of American Archivists, 2006.
-Chapters 3 and 4 (including chapter 2 for an optional historical perspective)
+Chapters 3 and 4 (including chapter 2 for an optional historical perspective).
-	 * Society of American Archivists Core Values and Code of Ethics:  http://www2.archivists.org/statements/saa-core-values-statement-and-code-of-ethics
+	 * Society of American Archivists Core Values and Code of Ethics:  http://www2.archivists.org/statements/saa-core-values-statement-and-code-of-ethics.

 On the first day, the supervisor should review the library orientation material with the student(s).
 It is especially important during this review to talk in detail about the Rose Library welcome and rules document and to set any additional expectations for student behavior.
 Emphasize that many of these rules, such as not allowing bags or food on the 9th floor, are for security and preservation of the materials.
 If there are additional rules and expectations for working on your team, make these clear during this meeting.
 For example, whether or not students may carry their phones with them or what kinds of media they can consume while working.
 Also be sure to review the LITS student handbook to ensure the student(s) know how to clock in and out and that they are aware of wider library rules that may differ from those of the Rose Library.
 Give the student a tour of the Rose Library, including the 11th floor, and test the student(s)' prox card for access to secure work spaces.